vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 There is one virtual machine (Khan) with 1 vCPU and 2GB of memory.
 It provides _khantext_.
 Get it?

+While full text search is a great feature, since it only runs on one Droplet so in the event of a failure or reboot of the node there is only a temporary service distruption.
+That said, the long term plan is to add high availibility to this component at a later date.

 ### Translation API

 We use the free tier of [DeepL](https://www.deepl.com/translator) as a translation API for our Mastodon Web client interface.